A High-Tech Farmer’s Almanac for Everyone

 DisasterAWARE uses the landslide prediction tool Kirschbaum’s team developed at Goddard and will incorporate a NASA-developed global flood model when it’s available in 2022.

 The New Future

-Whether faced with fire, flood, or extreme heat in the U.S. or other countries, NASA has key data and modeling capabilities to address these global challenges.
+Whether faced with fire, flood, or extreme heat in the United States or other countries, NASA has key data and modeling capabilities to address these global challenges.
 Long-term monitoring of Earth from space will expand and maintain robust data records.